 Wyoming has the best cottage food and food freedom law in the United States.
 They passed the Wyoming Food Freedom Act in 2015 (HB 56), making them the first state to eliminate most regulations on local homemade food sales.

-Wyoming residents can now sell ANY kind of food, as long as it does not contain non-poultry meat.
-This allows types of products that are not even close to being considered in other states, like chicken pot pies, veggie lasagnas, soups, ice cream, salads, smoothies, cheese, raw milk… the list goes on and on.
-As long as a producer stays within this law, there are ZERO regulations from any governmental agency: that means no health department regulation, no business license, no zoning approval — nothing.
+Unlike most states, Wyoming residents can sell ANY kind of food, as long as it does not contain meat (and some meat and poultry products are allowed, for those who qualify).
+This allows types of products that are not even close to being considered in most other states, like veggie lasagnas, soups, ice cream, salads, smoothies, cheese, raw milk… the list goes on and on.

 No license, inspection, or training is needed.
 The law prevents any governmental agency from restricting your business, which means that zoning laws do not apply to you, and you do not need a business license.
 You can start your business immediately, without needing to call any local or state governmental agency.

-Although there are no labeling requirements, you must inform each customer that the product is not certified, labeled, licensed, inspected, or regulated.
+For direct sales, there are no labeling requirements, but you must inform the end consumer that the homemade food is not certified, labeled, licensed, packaged, regulated, or inspected.